georgebonnr/mytunes/README.md

 #mytunes

-Pair-programmed music player implemented in Backbone
+Play 🎶 in the browser.